olayabucaro/crowd-sourcing-MPIDR2023/README.md

-# crowd-sourcing-MPIDR2023
+# Leaving for Life: Using Online Crowd-Sourced Genealogies to Estimate the Migrant Mortality Advantage for the United Kingdom and Ireland During the 18th and 19th Centuries

-Repository for the atricle Leaving for Life:
+Repository for the article Leaving for Life:

 All the code is available in a stable environment in the Binder running R version 4.3.1 and R packages from the Posit Public Package Manager CRAN snapshot [2023-07-31](https://packagemanager.posit.co/cran/2023-07-31/src/contrib/PACKAGES)